 She was already shrugging on her thick parka.
 "Yeah I know.
 Which pasture were they in today?"

 Searching for a black calf in the middle of the night during an ice storm was one of the more irritating things a person can be tasked with, unless that person was Maka Albarn.
 She loved a good challenge, and perhaps a bit too much more than a normal person.
-She found it easy to think like a critter, and she took pride in almost always knowing where a stray calf was hiding, or when a copperhead might be hiding in a pail, or when the coyotes were making their rounds.
+She found it easy to think like a critter, and she took pride in almost always knowing where a stray calf was wandering, or when a copperhead might be hiding in a pail, or when the coyotes were making their rounds.
 Maka didn't understand how gut instinct can be so right- maybe living on the land every day allowed a person to pick up on patterns and cues without knowing.

 The northeast hills of the property were rocky, erratic, and all-around not friendly in the dark.
-It was riddled with ravines and drop-offs, shallow ponds, and plenty of places for a young cow to hide.
+It was riddled with ravines and drop-offs, shallow ponds, and plenty of places for a young calf to hide.
 Maka carefully maneuvered the heavy diesel feed truck around obstacles she nearly knew by heart, slowly inching forward while piercing the night with searchlights and hi-beams.
 She had a feeling, for whatever reason, that a calf would have enjoyed the area in this direction, when the sun had still been a little warm, and before a cold front had blown in.

 She parked the truck, leaving the lights on, and hopped out of the cab.
 The wind cut into her like knives, slicing through the neck of her coat and into her sleeves.
 Her new boots were stiff and ungainly, and she walked less than gracefully to the edge of a narrow ravine, holding a flashlight.
 The end of her ponytail whipped into her face as she tried to discern any movement below.